"The dead are rising!" a loud cry assaults my ears. I tremble.

 "Bwahaha; Mort's just what they call us.
 You ascended ones, that is.
 Short for 'mortal.'
 But it also sounds like Yonk shit, and they can't get enough of it.
 I guess it's kinda funny."

-My lips twitch, the laugh clawing its way up my throat — I try to bite it back, but it's no use.
+My lips twitch, the laugh clawing its way up my throat demands my full effort in biting it back.

 "Sorry."

-My head hangs low as my throat twitches under my heavy breath.
+My head hangs low, my throat still twitching under heavy breath.

 "It's fine."
 He chuckles bitterly.
 "From your eyes, we probably look even more useless than yonk mort.
 And ain't nothing we can do about it."